 Each spring, UW System Administration invites students to submit scholarship applications.
 The applications received by the deadline are reviewed by an internal scholarship committee and the top six UW applicants are forwarded to the Wisconsin Women in Government Scholarship Committee for final selection of a UW scholarship recipient.

 Typically, three scholarships are awarded: one to a student from each sector of higher education in Wisconsin: the UW System, Wisconsin Technical College System, and the Wisconsin Association of Independent Colleges and Universities.
 In previous years the scholarship value has been $3,000, but may vary annually.

 - Be a female resident of Wisconsin;

 - Have financial need as determined by the applicant’s eligibility for the Federal Pell Grant, The Wisconsin Grant, or Talent Incentive Program (TIP);

-- Plan to be enrolled as a full-time or part-time undergraduate student at an eligible institution for the fall semester.
+- Plan to be enrolled as a full-time or part-time undergraduate student at an eligible university for the fall semester.